nimh-sfim/Eye-Metrics-Cerebral-Blindness/README.md

 ## PARADIGM & STIMULI

 The behavioral paradigm script (titled the Glare Illusion Paradigm) and stimuli are included.
 The task script is integrated with EyeLink.
-To use the script with EyeLink requires installing the EyeLink Developer's Kit from SR Research, Inc.
+To use the script with EyeLink requires installing the EyeLink Developer's Kit from SR Research, Inc. Instructions for running the task are found in the README of the Paradigm directory.

 ## CODE